Online Music Therapy

-I offer online music therapy for English-speaking individuals living across Europe who are seeking a creative, affirming, and human-centered alternative to traditional talk therapy.
-My work is especially suited for people who feel underserved by conventional approaches or who want therapy that honors identity, neurodiversity, and emotional experience beyond words alone.
+I offer online music therapy to English-speaking clients internationally, including the United States, the UK, and across Europe, alongside in-person sessions in Berlin, where I'm based.
+This work is especially suited for people who feel underserved by conventional talk therapy, or who want therapy that takes identity, neurodivergence, and creative life seriously, in ways that go beyond words alone.

 Who This Work Is For